Moultrie XV-7000i Review

 - False triggers fairly often

-The Moultrie XV7000i uses a 4G/LTE Sierra Wireless WP7603-1 module that allows this camera to operate on Verizon 4G/LTE towers.
+The Moultrie XV7000I cellular trail and game camera uses a 4G/LTE Sierra Wireless WP7603-1 module that allows this camera to operate on Verizon 4G/LTE towers.
 It is backwards compatible and should work on 3G towers while they are still active.

 Picture Quality: 92/100